-Obama named Time magazine's Person of the Year
+Obama named TIME magazine's Person of the Year

 There was no immediate comment from the White House.

-Time's award is a media honor that carries no medal or money, and nearly every U.S. president has been selected since its inception in 1927.
+TIME's award is a media honour that carries no medal or money, and nearly every U.S. president has been selected since its inception in 1927.
 Obama has won other recognitions, including the Nobel Peace Prize in 2009.

 Others top contenders included Malala Yousafzai, a Pakistani girl shot in the head by the Taliban for advocating girls' education, Apple Inc Chief Executive Tim Cook, Egyptian President Mohamed Morsi and physicist Fabiola Gianotti.